ARION

 Consciousness returned to the tigress.
 Before she opened her eyes, she reached up to rub the side of her nose.
 She felt as if she had been beaten, but she did not recall having a fight.
 She felt wet scratches across her muzzle and she opened her eyes to see blood on her hand.

 Then it came back to her.
-She had been out of her mind, as if she were an observer unable to affect the outcome of her own actions, and she had been trying to eat a tasty-looking opossum.
+She had been out of her mind, as if she were an observer unable to affect the outcome of her own actions, and she had been trying to eat a tasty-smelling opossum.
 It now seemed like nothing more than a dream, but there was no mistaking the scratches across her face or the flavor of his blood that was still in her mouth.
 She licked her lips not understanding why the bleeding had not stopped yet, but she held up a hand to try to stop the trickle until it could clot.

-Angel looked around in a dim light and found herself inside what looked like an airlock.
+Angel looked around in a dim light and found herself inside floating inside what looked like an airlock.
 A small, slotted window in a sealed hatch looked down upon the world below; the dim illumination was nothing more than reflected light.
 The lamp inside the chamber was not on.

 She pressed her hand upon the scratches again, blinking against the droplets that floated around her, and swallowed hard.
 Had she killed and eaten Rocky?
 She had no memory of that, but it would not have been the first time she had blacked out when her feline instincts took over.
 It had happened to her often enough that she had wondered if any of the others experienced such episodes or if it was just her.